-In fact, according to the National Institutes of Health (NIH), 1 in 6 people with COPD have never smoked.
+In fact, according to the National Institutes of Health (NIH),

 One 2015 study compared cases of COPD in 5,176 people, aged 40 or older, who did and did not smoke.
 People who didn’t smoke made up 47% of the cohort, and 10% of those had COPD.

 The researchers saw that COPD affected women who did not smoke more than men who did not smoke.
 Around 70% of those who didn’t smoke but had COPD were women.

 The common factors that participants who didn’t smoke but had COPD shared were:

 - having had a severe respiratory disease as a child

 For women, risk factors included being around secondhand smoke and sources of biomass fuel for heating or cooking.

 The following may increase the risk of COPD among people who don’t smoke:

 Genetics play a part in whether a person is at risk of COPD.